jharlow/www/src/accomplishments.md

 accomplishmentsHeading: Recent accomplishments
 postsHeading: Latest posts
 archiveButtonText: See all posts
-metaDesc: 'Multidisciplinary professional with expertise in software engineering, leadership, and education.'
+metaDesc: 'Interdisciplinary professional with experience in software engineering, leadership, and education.'
 socialImage: 'images/sample-post-texture.jpg'
 ---